KermityOwen/Trash-Muncher-Webapp/readme.md

 ![Admin login page](https://cdn.discordapp.com/attachments/796358887396999198/1084569132894269570/image.png)

-### Side note
+9. Now, you can manage all users, teams and trashmonsters in the database.

-If you would like to change team names, simply change the name field in the teams.json file in the fixtures folder found in the trashusers directory
+(It is also possible to edit team names in teams.json)
 ---

 ## File structure